mromulojus/mrxcompliance/README.md

 The `denuncias` table in Supabase uses row-level security:

 - Anonymous users may submit new denúncias but cannot view, update or delete any entries.
-- Only authenticated users with the `administrador` role can read, update or delete existing denúncias.
+- Only authenticated users with the `compliance` role or superusers can read, update or delete existing denúncias.

-These policies ensure public reporting while keeping report data restricted to administrators.
+These policies ensure public reporting while keeping report data restricted to the compliance team.

 ## Authentication OTP Expiry